mwidjaja1/DSOnMacARM/README.md

 - Scikit-Learn: I think it works on Intel Rosetta, but it's not ARM optimized nor can be installed on the ARM Miniforge.

 #### If you prefer Anaconda
 If you must use Anaconda because a package isn't ARM ready, you can use Rosetta to emulate an Intel Anaconda as per the tips in the [Homebrew Section](homebrew-and-rosetta-terminal).
+You can then use said terminal to install Anaconda.
+Remember that just because you can emulate Anaconda doesn't mean you will be able to successfully run every package.

 #### Python 3.8 downgrade
 Many packages, including Apple's TensorFlow, prefers Python 3.8 over the Python 3.9 that Miniconda comes with.
 Remember that is still an option with Miniforge, you can downgrade by creating a new environment using something like this: `conda create --name python38 python=3.8`.